Mount Peak (Pinnacle Peak) + Cal Magnusson Trail in Enumclaw / 高山峯

 Cal Magnusson Trail

-En route, I met two regulars on their way up.
-Shortly, two runners came down with their unleashed dogs.
-Look.
-If your self-entitlement enabled you to let your pets run free, at least yield to the uphill traffic.
+Two regulars were walking up the hill when we passed them on our way up.
+A short while later, two runners with their unleashed dogs descended.
+Look here.
+If your sense of entitlement somehow enables you to let your pets run free, at least yield to uphill traffic as a common courtesy.
 Be better.

 See more trip photos here.

-After seeing two more groups of runners with loose dogs, I didn’t want to go back the same way.
-Sorry, but your greetings do not help smooth over the lack of basic trail etiquette.
+Annoyingly, after witnessing two more groups of runners letting their dogs run loose, I didn’t wish to return the way we came.
+Sorry, not sorry, but the greetings do not help smooth over the trail etiquette that was genuinely lacking.
 It only makes things more awkward.

 See more trip photos here.